Unboxed-Software/solana-course/content/solana-nft.md

 # Demo

-Let’s put all of this into practice by creating a Candy Machine and minting our collection using the Candy Machine UI.
+Let’s put all of this into practice by creating a candy machine and minting our collection using the Candy Machine UI.

 ### 1. Download the starter code

-Let's begin by downloading the starter [code](https://github.com/Unboxed-Software/solana-metaplex-intro).
-The starter code includes an `assets` folder and the configuration file for our Candy Machine, `config.json`.
+Let's begin by downloading the [starter code](https://github.com/Unboxed-Software/solana-metaplex-intro).
+The starter code includes an `assets` folder and the configuration file for our candy machine, `config.json`.
 Additionally, it includes two helper scripts.
 One creates a new keypair we will use for this lesson.
 The other creates the whitelist token we will later use to enable whitelist settings.

 ### 2. Setup